lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 }
 ```

 I added an empty `move` function, assigning it to `makeMove` in the return value of `useTicTacToe`.
-We will be implementating that soon.
+We will be implementing that soon.

 Let's get something rendering: